MUTOR-2/ScienceOfMusic/_units/02/index.md

 Amplitude modulation can also result in the interaction of two or more tones that are close together in frequency.
 The interaction of two tones within a critical bandwidth will be discussed in detail in the next unit.

 The frequency of amplitude modulation can be represented by the modulation spectrum.
 The Atlas toolbox, which enables the analysis of the modulation spectrum by plotting the rate of amplitude modulation and its relation to acoustic frequency, is a useful tool to help visualize the rate of change of sounds in both frequency and amplitude.
 The modulation spectrum plays an important role in speech understanding.
 Much of the useful information in speech is contained in the modulation spectrum.
-This is shown by the observation that speech recognition is impaired in an individual with lesions in the inferior colliculus {% include cite ref="Hoistad" %} {% comment %}(Hoistad & Hain, 2003){% endcomment %}.
+This is shown by the observation that speech recognition is impaired in an individual with lesions in the inferior colliculus {% include cite ref="hoistad_and_hain" %} {% comment %}(Hoistad & Hain, 2003){% endcomment %}.

 ## Medial Geniculate Nucleus